allan-mobley-jr/hucklepuck/_posts/2020-02-23-Blog-Building.md

     3. Lower costs.

-So when it came to my first ***ever*** blog, the overall theme of which is about going serverless, I couldn't very well spin up a blog using the classic web server model.
+So when it came to my first ***ever*** blog, the overall theme of which is about going serverless, I couldn't very well spin up a blog using the classic web server model, now could I?
-That would be hypocritical to say the least.

 No, I needed to find a way to host my blog in a static, low cost way.
 I also needed a way of doing so that allowed visitors to search the blog and leave comments if so desired.